proventa/aws-postgresql-demo/docs/blog-Metrics-Exporter.md

         client_ca_file: /etc/ssl/self-certs/proventa-root-ca.pem
 ```

-The above configuration will run the pg_exporter container, and expose the metrics on port `9187`.
+The above configuration will run the postgres_exporter container, and expose the metrics on port `9187`.
 It will also use the self-signed certificates that we generated with a script mentioned in the previous blog posts.
 Therefore, the metrics will be secured with TLS.

 Other than that, we also specify the `DATA_SOURCE_URI`, `DATA_SOURCE_USER` and `DATA_SOURCE_PASS` environment variables.
-These are the credentials that the pg_exporter will use to connect to the PostgreSQL cluster.
+These are the credentials that the postgres_exporter will use to connect to the PostgreSQL cluster.
 The `DATA_SOURCE_URI` is the URI of the PostgreSQL cluster.
-In our case, we will be using the URI `localhost:5432` since we will be running the pg_exporter container in the same VM as the PostgreSQL cluster.
+In our case, we will be using the URI `localhost:5432` since we will be running the postgres_exporter container in the same VM as the PostgreSQL cluster.
 The `DATA_SOURCE_USER` and `DATA_SOURCE_PASS` are the credentials of the PostgreSQL cluster.
 In our case, we will be using the credentials `postgres` and `zalando` respectively.

-Now that we have the systemd butane configuration for the pg_exporter, we can run deploy it by running the Ansible playbook script.
-Once the playbook script has finished running, the pg_exporter container will be running in the same VM as the PostgreSQL cluster, and exposing the metrics on port `9187`.
+Now that we have the systemd butane configuration for the postgres_exporter, we can deploy it by running the Ansible playbook script.
+Once the playbook script has finished running, the postgres_exporter container will be running in the same VM as the PostgreSQL cluster, and exposing the metrics on port `9187`.

 ### Verifying the postgres_exporter service